nickma82/lttng_cmake_basics/README.md

-# lttng_cmake_basics
+# lttng CMake basics
-lttng-ust integrated with CMake - the basic setup
+lttng-ust integrated with CMake - A basic setup

+This project should provide a kind of first steps how to, to lttng.

 # following the lttng-ust man page
 https://lttng.org/man/3/lttng-ust/